blocktrail/blocktrail-sdk-python/README.md

 Unit Tests
 ----------
-Unit Tests are created with PyUnit and can be ran with `python run_tests.py`
+Unit Tests are created with PyUnit and can be ran with `python setup.py test`

 License
 -------